 Part 2 of the Freedom of Information Act 1982 (the FOI Act) requires Australian Government agencies, Ministers and certain Government Business Entities (GBEs) to establish an Information Publication Scheme (IPS).
-The Information Publication Scheme (IPS) provisions within the FOI Act outline NBN Co's (nbn or the Company's) obligations to provide the Australian community with access to information regarding our company's operations, activities and other matters.
+The Information Publication Scheme (IPS) provisions within the FOI Act outline NBN Co's obligations to provide the Australian community with access to information regarding our company's operations, activities and other matters.
 In addition to publishing a broad range of information on our website, nbn has published an IPS Plan (below), which explains how our company intends to implement and administer its IPS. nbn recognises that information is a vital and invaluable resource, both for the company and for the broader Australian community.
 That is why nbn fosters and promotes a pro-disclosure culture, with the goal of creating an organisation that is open, transparent and accountable.

 While section 7 of the FOI Act exempts nbn from releasing information relating to our commercial activities, we regularly release information about our operations on a proactive basis.
 Our objective is to continue along this path without compromising our commercial or operational objectives, or those of our business partners.